goldshakil/CosmosFPGA/README.md

 __The Project has been divided into two main parts__
-1) Connecting COSMOS FPGA to a host PC over PCIe using Xillybus.
+1) Connecting COSMOS FPGA to a host PC using Xillybus and then Implementing data transfer over PCIe.
-2) Creating an interface for PL/PS.
+2) Accelerating SQLite by implementing an enhanced version of the merge sort algorithm in the FPGA.